SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 Click "**Load debug scripts**" button to continue loading scripts from your local host.

-You should now see the alert message in your page.
+You should now see the custom header and footer content in your page.

 ![Custom header and footer elements rendered in the page](../../../../images/ext-app-header-footer-visible.png)